7 Fire Safety Tips for Your HomeOctober 8, 2019

 2. Check and Maintain Smoke Detectors Regularly

 Testing smoke detectors regularly should become part of your home maintenance regimen.
-As a rule, never remove batteries from alarms even when they are set off by cooking incidences that create smoke but offer no threat of a house fire.
+As a rule, never remove batteries from alarms even when they are set off by cooking incidents that create smoke but offer no threat of a house fire.
 It is far too easy to forget that batteries have been disconnected and then alarms are rendered useless.

 However, a routine check of the smoke detectors will ensure that batteries, which were disconnected for some reason, are discovered as quickly as possible.
 It’s good practice to purchase 10-year lithium batteries to use in smoke detectors.
 Doing so means that replacement does not need to occur as often and it also reduces the probability or frequency of dead batteries in detectors.